awsdocs/aws-net-developer-guide/doc_source/sdk-net-async-api.md

 #### Begin Method Syntax<a name="sdk-net-async-begin-request"></a>

 In addition to taking a request object parameter, such as [PutItemRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/DynamoDBv2/TPutItemRequest.html), the async `Begin` methods take two additional parameters: a callback function and a state object\.
 Instead of returning a [service response object](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Runtime/TWebServiceResponse.html), the `Begin` methods return a result of type `IAsyncResult`\.
-For the definition of this type, go to the [MSDN documentation](http://msdn.microsoft.com/en-us/library/bkbsbb9x.aspx)\.
+For the definition of this type, go to the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncresult)\.

  *Synchronous Method*